triSYCL/sycl/README.md

 - https://github.com/triSYCL/sycl/tree/sycl/unified/next is where we
-  are doing our latest developments and where you can get the latest features for the latest platforms and OS;
+  are doing our latest developments and where you can get the latest features for the latest platforms and OS.
+This is where you should open your pull-requests;
 - https://github.com/triSYCL/sycl/tree/sycl/unified/master is the more
-  stable and old version.
+  stable and older version.

 ## What is SYCL